5 ways to get the best sleep your body deserves

 Huge bonuses here—exercisers were also 68 percent less likely to have leg cramps while sleeping, and 45 percent less likely to have trouble concentrating when tired.

-Sex is also great exercise, by the way … to end on an up note.
+Sex is also great exercise, by the way…which gives new meaning to "never stop grinding."

 A 2015 study taught mindful meditation to one group of middle-aged and older adults.
 Another group attended a class that taught them ways to improve their sleep habits.